-The NFSI is proud to be a member of The Society For Standards Professionals.
+The NFSI is proud to be a member of The Society for Standards Professionals (SES).

 What is an SDO?

 A standard developing organization, often called a “standards body”, is an organization whose primary function is developing, coordinating, promulgating, revising, amending, reissuing, interpreting, or otherwise producing technical standards to address the needs of a group of affected adopters.
 In the case of the NFSI that need is preventing slips, trips and falls.
 The term “standard” includes a wide variety of technical works that prescribe rules, guidelines, best practices, specifications, test methods, design, or installation procedures, etc. The size, scope and subject matter of standards varies widely among industries.
 NFSI is not the only SDO that develops standards related to floor coverings but is the only one focused on walkway safety and the prevention of slips, trips and falls which are often associated with walkways.

 Why Do We Charge for Our Standards?

 While volunteers donate their time and expertise to serve on the B101 committee, quality standards development is expensive, and requires substantial administrative and technical staff support, research, information services, production service, publication services, and meeting costs associated with the committee meetings, the processing of public review comments, appeals, etc. And unlike industry trade associations or manufacturer group SDO’s that are funded by large corporations serving a self-interest, the NFSI is a non-profit organization whose funding comes from a broad range of sources including membership fees, sponsorships, and individual donations.
 The NFSI offsets the cost of its standards expenses through the publication and sale of the B101 series of standards.